 Q: What is the difference between the two specializations?

 A: There are differences in the required coursework.
-Detailed program information is available on the Program Information page.
+Detailed program information is available in the Program Guide.

 Q: If I am in the Methodology specialization, can I work with a faculty member in Public Health?
 If I am in the Public Health specialization, can I work with a faculty member in Statistics?